 Judith Barrington

-Judith Barrington is the author of three collections of poetry, most recently Horses and the Human Soul, and a two recent chapbooks, Postcard from the Bottom of the Sea – a finalist for the Oregon Book Award -- and Lost Lands, winner of the Robin Becker Chapbook Award.
+Judith Barrington is the author of four collections of poetry, most recently The Conversation, and two chapbooks, Postcard from the Bottom of the Sea – a finalist for the Oregon Book Award -- and Lost Lands, winner of the Robin Becker Chapbook Award.
 Her Lifesaving: A Memoir won the 2001 Lambda Book Award and was a finalist for the PEN/Martha Albrand Award for the Art of the Memoir.
 She is also the author of the best-selling Writing the Memoir: From Truth to Art, which is used in writing programs and in writers’ groups across the USA and in Australia.

-Her work has been published in numerous journals, magazines, and anthologies, and presented by Garrison Keillor on NPR’s “The Writer’s Almanac.”
+Her work has been published in many journals, magazines, and anthologies, and presented by Garrison Keillor on NPR’s “The Writer’s Almanac.”
+In 2013 she was awarded the Gregory O'Donoghue International Poetry Prize and was a guest reader at the Cork Spring Poetry Festival in Ireland.

-She is a faculty member of the University of Alaska, Anchorage’s low-residency MFA Program and she teaches for The U.K. Poetry School in Britain and Spain.
+She has been a faculty member of the University of Alaska, Anchorage’s low-residency MFA Program and has taught for The U.K. Poetry School in Britain and Spain.
+She has been on the faculty at numerous writing conferences, most recently at the 2015 Writers@ Work Conference in Utah.

 Complete Reading from Mountain Writers Series 2009